Parnswir/tie/sample/03 - Player and input/README.md

 });
 ```

-Nice, our little character move around when you press the arrow keys on your keyboard.
+Nice, our little character moves around when you press the arrow keys on your keyboard.
 If you want mouse or touch input, use `enableMouseInput: true`.
 They can be used at the same time, too.
 You will notice that the character will try to stay on tiles when moving somewhere.
 This is by design.
 Use a multiple of your map's tile width and height for the player sprites for the best results.

 You can control the speed of the movement by setting the parameter `speed`. `x`, `y`, and `direction` can be set as well.